Welcome to

 The Department of Health recommends vaccination be given at a time that will achieve the highest level of protection during the peak influenza season (typically from June to September in WA).
 However, in 2023, the onset of the influenza season in Western Australia was earlier than in previous years.
 The Department of Health is expecting this trend to continue in 2024.

 Most people will develop immunity within two to three weeks of vaccination.
+On this basis, we are currently recommending influenza vaccination from early April.

 Influenza vaccination is particularly important for those considered most at risk.
 The National Immunisation Program or the WA Department of Health provides free influenza vaccines for people in the following high-risk groups: